sanagh1678/sanagh1678/README.md

 - 👋 Hi, I’m @sanagh1678
-- 👀 I’m interested in ... python and DSA
+- 👀 I’m interested in ...
+Web development,Python ,Javascript Frontend frameworks working on new and challanging projects
-- 🌱 I’m currently learning ...MERN
+- 🌱 I’m currently learning ...MERN,ReactJs ,Nodejs,DATA STRUCTURES AND ALGORITHM
 - 💞️ I’m looking to collaborate on .. exciting projects
-- 📫 How to reach me ... ankitsana749@gmail.com
+- 📫 How to reach me ... khans945279@gmail.com

 <!---
 sanagh1678/sanagh1678 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.